RaikohGrass/ML_Azure/README.md

 It didnt generate more as it didnt see a performance increase after training the VotinEnsemble The VotingEnsemble is formed by seven algorithms.
 Each of them has an assigned weight which is using to regulate their saying for the prediction.

+For the autoML pipeline the following configuration was used:

 ```
 automl_config = AutoMLConfig(
     experiment_timeout_minutes=30,